-Every month Matt Kohn invites at least one guest filmmaker or cultural figure to present an exciting, potentially controversial film.
-The audience has no idea what they are about to see and after the screening, they will participate in a conversation with the guest filmmaker.
-These special ingredients have fueled discovery of amazing cinematic gems that resonate on a personal level: what did you just see?
+Matt Kohn invites a guest filmmaker or cultural figure to present an exciting, potentially controversial film.
+The audience has no idea what they are about to see.
+After the screening, the audience participates in a wild conversation with the guest filmmaker.
+These special ingredients fuel discovery of resonating cinematic gems and the change to debate: what did you just see?
 What did it mean to you?
 How did it make you feel?
-Everyone gets a chance to share and debate.

 Secret Film Unreeled Boog City Film Editor Joel Schlemowitz chatted with Matthew Kohn about how his innovative film series came to be and where it’s headed.

 Boog City: Why don’t you give a little snapshot of what the series is like

 Matthew Kohn: Speakeasy Cinema is an opportunity for a filmmaker, producer, or screenwriter to present a work not their own to an audience of unsuspecting cinema-lovers.
 They can take advantage of that situation in any way they wish, whether it be an experimental film, like when Lynne Sachs presented Ernie Gehr’s 16mm work, or when Jonathan Gray presented The Sting because it had some narrative dimensions that were close to him and he loved the movie.
 And although it was a huge Hollywood blockbuster and stars Robert Redford it turned out that two-thirds of our audience had never seen it before.
 So over the seven or eight years I’ve been doing this the flexibility of the concept allows even people who might be uncomfortable presenting their ideas in public in place of their films, it gives them an opportunity to be in a room with a bunch of people and talk and argue about film.
 One of the stipulations that we keep to is not to talk about the business of the film so we can treat the indie film produced for $30,000 in the 1970s on the same level as the big movie you think you might only see in a chain cinema.